glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/thankless.md

 As desperate as they might appear,
 To anyone who arrived here,
 With a misguided mode of thinking,
-With an unhealthy taste for winning!
+With an unhealthy taste for winning.
 So, don't think, "I must be number one!",
 Instead, delight in a process done.
 Then, a thankless task becomes thankful,